Skip to main content

 screenshot_3 (1).png

 1. Input the Server URL.
 The default value is <https://<blob_name>.blob.core.windows.net/.
-Replace the <blob_name> with your Storage account name.
+Replace the <blob_name> with the appropriate Storage account name.

 2. Copy the SAS Key from the Azure Blob Storage platform.
-Please refer to step 6 of Configuring Azure Blob Storage to Work with D3 SOAR
+Refer to step 6 of Configuring Azure Blob Storage to Work with D3 SOAR

 10. Enable Password Vault: An optional feature that allows users to take the stored credentials from their own password vault.
-Please refer to the password vault connection guide if needed.
+Refer to the password vault connection guide if needed.

 4. Test the connection.